Opportunities in Spice Industry: India has always prioritized its spice export trade on turmeric, black pepper, and Indian chilies.

 What Makes This Spice Attractive:

-- The imported high purity celery oils.
+The imported high purity celery oils.

 What is the required Setup:

-Cleaning, grading, oil extraction and encapsulation units.
+The units of cleaning, grading, oil extraction and encapsulation.

 The How-To-Guide:

-Exotic Herbs (Basil, Oregano, Rosemary)
+Exotic Herbs (Basil, Oregano, Rosemary)-Opportunities in Spice Industry

 What Makes This Spice Attractive: